johnnyb1694/headline-analytics-pipeline/README.md

     ```
     docker compose up -d
     ```
+    Note that this relies on certain 'secrets' being setup beforehand.
+You can read more about this on Docker's official website: https://docs.docker.com/compose/how-tos/use-secrets/
 4. (Optional) If running on MacOS, export `DOCKER_HOST` environment variable and authenticate with Docker Hub from within your local environment (depends on OS and setup; running `docker context ls` will show you what to export)
     ````